mtgjson/mtgjson-website/README.md

 ### **Linting**

-Lint's the files for any breaking changes.
+Manually lint the files for any breaking changes.

 ```
 npm run lint